microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/windowsupdates-azureaddeviceregistrationerror.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-An error in an Azure AD device's registration process that prevents the device from being enrollment in update management or receiving deployed content.
+An error in the registration process of an [Azure AD device](../resources/windowsupdates-azureaddevice.md) that prevents the service from enrolling the device in update management or deploying content to the device.

 Inherits from [updatableAssetError](../resources/windowsupdates-updatableasseterror.md).